d1vanov/QEverCloud/docs/Migration_notes_4_to_5.md

 In QEverCloud 5 a new header file was added, `Helpers.h` which contains various auxiliary stuff which doesn't quite fit in other places.
 In particular, this new header contains two convenience functions `toRange` which allow one to use modern C++'s range based loops for iteration over Qt's associative containers.

-Modern C++'s range based loops have certain requirements for container's iterators: dereferencing the iterator should return a pair with key and value.
+Modern C++'s range based loops have certain requirements for container's iterators: one should be able to dereference the iterator and work with whatever value that yields.
 Iterators of Qt containers such as `QHash` and `QMap` don't comply with this requirement: their iterators are not dereferenced at all, they contain methods `key()` and `value()` which return key and value respectively.
 Helper functions `toRange` create lightweight wrappers around Qt's containers and their iterators providing range based for loop compliant wrapper iterators.
 No data copying from the container takes place so it is truly lightweight.

 There are two overloads of `toRange` function: one for iterating over the constant container and one for iterating over the non-const one.